eiji03aero/mash/client/packages/mash-editor/README.md

 ## Models

+### EditorEngine
+- wrapps everything required.
+- exposes the available operation.
+- supposed to be initialized and passed by client code

 ### Service
 - application service for mash-viewer
-- property
+- properties
-  - FileSystem: mash-filesystem.FileSystem
+  - bufferWindowManager: BufferWindowManager

 ### Buffer
+- base class for buffers

+### FileBuffer < Buffer
 - represents buffer
-- property
-  - id: string
-  - nodeId: string
-  - content: string

-### Filer
+### Filer < Buffer
 - represents filer instance

 ### BufferWindow
 - represents buffer window

-- property
-  - id: string
-  - bufferId: string
-  - filerId: string
+### BufferWindowManager
+- responsible for crud BufferWindows
+- move scroll focus should be done here
-  - mode: 'normal'
+- properties:
-  - width: number
+  - buffers: Buffer[]

+### CommandLineService

-### ParseCommandLineService
+### CommandLineParser
 - accepts string to parse into primary command and arguments

 ## Components
+### Editor
+- Container component.
+Client code is supposed to use this in their react tree.
+- props
+  - engine: EditorEngine

 ### BufferWindow
 - displays content, statusline